Options After the Military

 Depending on your situation, getting a job may be a better option.
 However, you have to decide what you are looking for in a job and if you meet the requirements.

-• Does the job you want match the skills you learned from your previous military occupation?
+- Does the job you want align with the skills you learned in your previous military occupation?

 Finding a career that matches your skills and interests can feel overwhelming, but it is key to ask yourself these types of questions.

-Once you have figured out what job you want, use different resources to help you allocate these jobs.
+Once you have figured out what job you want, use various resources to help you allocate it.

 Get started finding jobs and career info to help you further your career with CareerRecon.